VJ-Duardo/PyBrailleArt/README.md

 ⣿⣿⣿⣿⣦⣀⠀⡂⠀⡂⠀⡂⠀⡂⠀⡂⠀⢂⣴⣶⣿⣿⣿⣿⣿⣿⣿⣿⣧⠀ <br>
 ⣿⣿⣿⣿⣿⣿⣷⣦⣄⡂⠀⡂⢀⣢⣴⣦⣴⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣧ </p>

-Like the invert function, these functions have an option to replace blank braille characters with single dot braille characters.
+Like the invert function, these functions have the `dot_for_blank` option to replace blank braille characters with single dot braille characters.
 <br><br>
 Every line should have an even amount of characters.
 If not, the last single character of each line will get ignored and will not show up in the end result.